janvc/molconv/README.md

 Copyright 2014 - 2016 Jan von Cosel & Sebastian Lenz

-molconv if free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+molconv is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.